AceCentre/pasco/README.md

 # Keyboard actions

 ```
-ArrowUp -> Previous # on switch mode
+ArrowUp or W -> Previous # on switch mode
-ArrowDown -> Next # on switch mode
+ArrowDown or S -> Next # on switch mode
-ArrowRight -> Go into or select
+ArrowRight or D -> Go into or select
-ArrowLeft -> Go out
+ArrowLeft or A -> Go out
 ```